I’m Jofree Shimray.

 SPATIAL & EXPERIENTIAL DESIGN

 Some spaces are designed primarily for people to work together inside them.
-In newsroom and office environments, the challenge is often balancing collaboration with focus — creating spaces where teams can quickly gather, discuss, and respond in real time, while still allowing moments of privacy and concentration when required.
+In office environments, the challenge is often balancing collaboration with focus — creating spaces where teams can quickly gather, discuss, and respond in real time, while still allowing moments of privacy and concentration when required.

 Broadcast studios are unusual spaces because they are designed primarily for cameras rather than the people physically inside them.
 Material choices, lighting, reflections, furniture, and circulation paths are often determined by what the camera sees rather than what feels natural in person.

-Many projects involved close coordination with fabricators, lighting teams, broadcast engineers, architects, and technology consultants spread across different countries and time zones.
+Many projects involved close coordination with fabricators, lighting teams, engineers, architects, and technology consultants spread across different countries and time zones.
 For one studio project in India, we evaluated fabrication teams across both the United States and China before eventually working with a Chinese team because of speed and budget constraints.
 Communication often relied on translators, sketches, drawings, 3D visualizations, and improvised problem-solving when language or technology became a barrier.

 DIGITAL PLATFORMS & INTERFACES

-The interface systems shown here emerged from environments where people needed to process large amounts of information quickly and under pressure.
+The interface systems shown here (slide show) emerged from environments where people needed to process large amounts of information quickly and under pressure.
 Unlike consumer-facing apps designed around prolonged engagement, many of these systems were built for journalists, producers, graphics operators, and editorial teams making fast decisions in real time.

-These interface systems emerged from environments where people needed to process large amounts of information quickly and under pressure.
 Election Central structured live election data arriving from counting stations into a centralized broadcast system.
 HyperView Controller was developed for live cricket broadcasts where operators often had only seconds to reconstruct ball trajectories and field positions before the next play unfolded on air.
 The Press Trust of India (PTI) interface handled hundreds of incoming stories, photographs, and videos daily, requiring search and navigation systems that remained visually direct without slowing down newsroom workflows.

 New tools, realtime systems, and AI-assisted workflows are rapidly changing how ideas are explored, tested, visualized, and sometimes discarded.
 I’m curious to see where these newer forms of collaboration lead.

-If you’re working on something unusual, multidisciplinary, or difficult to categorize, feel free to get in touch.
+If you’re working on something unusual, complex, multidisciplinary, or difficult to categorize, feel free to get in touch.

 Submit